heydocode/ServerAPI/README.md

 ## Requirements

 - Access to Wi-Fi
-- A compatible device (iOS and Android devices are not supported)
+- A compatible device (only Desktop devices are supported)

 ## Installation